Lex Luthor (DC Extended Universe): Characterization and analysis

 In an analysis of Batman v Superman, film critic Jordan Johnson writes that Eisenberg's Luthor represents meaninglessness and the ego of mankind, which is jeopardized by the existence of the godlike Superman.
 He writes that "The casting of Jesse Eisenberg, decidedly recalling his portrayal of Facebook mogul Mark Zuckerberg, updates Luthor as perhaps the first truly millennial movie villain: secular, arrogant, entitled, narcissistic, obsessive in his quest to tear down the values of the old guard."
 Travis Bean of Forbes opined in 2020 that Luthor's characterization in the film was part of a "commentary on our society's seemingly perpetual moral-spiritual-cultural conflict," and that Luthor specifically represented "the younger generation's rampant ego and lack of faith in humanity" when compared to Henry Cavill's Superman and Ben Affleck's Batman.
 The book Adapting Superman: Essays on the Transmedia Man of Steel includes two chapters that incorporate analyses of Eisenberg's Luthor: the chapter "Through the Lens of Dr. Frankenstein: Luthor as Prometheus," which analyzes Eisenberg's Luthor as a version of the character that "draws attention to Promethean and Frankensteinian themes," and the chapter "Forging Kryptonite: Lex Luthor's Xenophobia as Societal Fracturing, from Batman v Superman to Supergirl," which analyzes Eisenberg's Luthor as part of "a representation exploring the cultural effects of encroaching xenophobia" from society to the family "[i]n the years surrounding the 2016 United States presidential election."

-Appearances
+Fictional character biography

+Early life

+Alexander Joseph "Lex" Luthor Jr. was born in 1984 in the city of Metropolis to an unnamed mother and father Alexander Luthor Sr. who was a scientist from East Germany and the founder of heavy machinery petrochemical company LexCorp and whom he was named after.
+Despite coming from a wealthy family and having his name be the brand of the company, the young Lex was subjected daily to physical and emotional abuse by his father which caused him to have a completely monotheistic view on God.
+Sometime in the year 2000, Alexander Sr. passed away of unknown causes which caused Lex to inherit and become the new owner of LexCorp and then industrialize it into a more electronic and futuristic Fortune 500 company and technology giant.

 Man of Steel

-While Lex Luthor does not appear in the film, he and LexCorp are alluded to in the film during Superman's final fight with General Zod in Metropolis, with Zod hurling a LexCorp tank truck at Superman.
+While Lex Luthor does not appear in the film, he and LexCorp are alluded to in the film during Superman's final fight with General Zod in Metropolis, with Zod kicking a LexCorp tank truck towards Superman.